Chaouki-FAHIM/Virtual-Open-Space/README.md

   - External communication (WebClient v3)
   - Status: **Completed**

-- [ ] **Endpoints for Invitation**
+- [x] **Endpoints for Invitation**
   - Create and manually test endpoints for invitation management.
   - External communication (WebClient v3)
   - HTTP Methods implemented with all validations in create an invitation.
-  - Create automatic Unit and Integration test for Collaboration API
+  - Create Unit and Integration test for Collaboration API
-  - Create automatic Unit and Integration test for Invitation API
+  - Create Unit and Integration test for Invitation API
-  - Status: **Progress**
+  - Status: **Completed**

 ## Next Progress